bigcspecv/bitburner-save-editor-2/LLM-CONTEXT.md

 - **Sector-12** ↔ Chongqing, New Tokyo, Ishima, Volhaven
 - **Volhaven** ↔ All other city factions

-The UI displays a red octagon icon with black exclamation point next to factions with enemies.
-Hovering shows a tooltip listing enemy factions.
+Red octagon icon with exclamation point displays for factions with enemies.
+Tooltip lists all enemy factions.

 ### Work Types